ACURATE TAVR System for Aortic Stenosis

 The trial does not specify if you need to stop taking your current medications.
 However, you must be able to take the study's required medications, and you cannot have allergies to them.

-Is the ACURATE TAVR System safe for humans?
+What prior data suggests that the ACURATE TAVR System is safe for transcatheter aortic valve replacement?

 Raj Makkar